GuyBaele/SpreadGL/README.md

 ### Rabies virus (RABV) in the United States
 We can take the following steps to visualise one of the continuous phylogeographic analyses from Biek et al. (2007) [A high-resolution genetic signature of demographic and spatial expansion in epizootic rabies virus](https://www.pnas.org/doi/full/10.1073/pnas.0700741104).
 This is an example for which the MCC tree does not have the HPD information for the ancestral locations.
 1. Process the MCC tree file using the command below.
-This step works in the similar way as the A.27 example.
+This step works in a similar way as the A.27 example.
 Please take notice of the "--location" argument: As there are two annotations (location1 & location2 in this case) to store coordinates, you need to enter them in the order of latitude and longitude with a comma (",") separator in between.
 ```
 spread --tree RABV_US1_gamma_MCC.tree --time 2004-7 --location location1,location2
 ```

 2. Follow the previous steps to reach different visuals of the spatial layers.
+Please pay attention to the "continuous phylogeography without HPD" part of Section 'Visualising a (phylo)geographical spread layer in spread.gl'.
 You can set the time window of animation as incremental for better observation of dispersal in continuous space.

 https://github.com/GuyBaele/SpreadGL/assets/1092968/6f39d920-0667-4eac-bd2b-1f45c223d971